-At this point layer two and three do not actually run on the phone but rather on a computer to which the phone is connected via a serial cable Layer 1 runs inside the custom firmware on the ME itself, since the procedures involving layer 1 are time critical.
+At this point layer two and three do not actually run on the phone but rather on a computer to which the phone is connected via a serial cable.
+Layer 1 runs inside the custom firmware on the ME itself, since the procedures involving Layer 1 are time critical.
 This has advantages as well as disadvantages.
-The disadvantage is that in order to run an application written with OsmocomBB you always have to have a notebook in addition to the phone.
+The disadvantage is that in order to run an application written using OsmocomBB you always have to have a notebook in addition to the phone.
 The benefit however is that during the development process, the phone does not have to be touched after an initial deployment of the firmware.
 This means code can be modified, compiled and tested locally without the need of remote debugging.
 Experimenting is considerably easier this way.
-This separation however would not work in the original GSM specification, therefore an extra interface layer between layer 1 and 2 had to be implemented to handle messaging between those two.
+This separation however would not work in the original GSM specification, therefore an extra interface layer between Layer 1 and 2 had to be implemented to handle messaging over the serial interface between the two original layers.
 It is called Layer 1 Control, L1CTL.

-The current state of the project is, according to a presentation given on the 27th chaos communication congress1 by Dieter Spaar and Harald Welte, that the network layers 1-3 are fully implemented, SIM cards can be accessed or emulated and GSM cell selection and reselection are working.
+The current state of the project is, according to a presentation given on the 27th chaos communication congress by Dieter Spaar and Harald Welte, that the network Layers 1-3 are fully implemented, SIM cards can be accessed or emulated and GSM cell selection and reselection are working.
 A3/A8 as well as A5/1 and A/52, Full Rate and Enhanced Full Rate codecs are there, so it is possible to do voice calls with an OsmocomBB application written for that purpose, called mobile.
-It features a terminal/telnet based interface much like Cisco routers however there is no user interface for the phone so far or any implementation for Handovers since neighbourhood measurements were not implemented in the framework at that point.
-During these calls or during the operation of other programs, it is possible to receive all the frames that are being transmitted via Wireshark from the osmocon application.
+It features a terminal/telnet based interface much like Cisco routers however there is no user interface for the phone so far.

-127C3 public wiki (Day 3), http://events.ccc.de/congress/2010/wiki/Welcome [Online; Accessed 04.2012]
+&lt;sup>127C3 public wiki (Day 3), http://events.ccc.de/congress/2010/wiki/Welcome [Online; Accessed 04.2012]

 Component Specification

 Band GSM 900, GSM 1800

-Size $101 \times 45 \times 21 \; \mathrm{mm}$
+Size $101 \times 45 \times 21 \text{ mm}$

 Weight 86 g

 Battery 920mAh Li-Ion battery

 Digital Baseband Texas Instruments Calypso

 Analog Basenand Texas Instruments Iota TWL3025

 GSM Transceiver Texas Instruments Rita TRF6151C